bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 Here is a good guide: [https://cat-world.com/trim-cats-claws-including-photos/](https://cat-world.com/trim-cats-claws-including-photos/)

-### Hair Trimming
+### Hair trimming

-- I'd advise to not to bring a cat to a coiffour or get cats hair trimmed.
+- I don't recommend taking a cat to the groomer or having a cat's hair trimmed.
-- Long haired cats need "sanitary trim".
+- Longhaired cats need a "sanitary trim".

-## Preventing Unwanted Behavior
+## Preventing unwanted behavior

-Punishment, including spraying water doesn't work with cats.
-They tend to associate the punishment with you, rather than their behavior.
+Punishment, including water spraying, doesn't work with cats.
+They tend to associate the punishment with you rather than their behavior.

-Consistent behavior by owners side is important.
+Consistent behavior on the part of the owner is important.

-### Furniture Damage
+### Furniture damage

-Best way to reduce damage is having scratching posts around home, before the cats arrival.
+The best way to reduce damage is to have scratching posts around the house before the cats arrive.

-After cat has developed a habit of scratching a furniture, you may try fixing two sided tape on the furniture, applying watered down lemon on two sided tape etc. I don't have first hand experience with this.
+After the cat has developed a habit of scratching furniture, you can try fixing the furniture with double-sided tape, applying watered-down lemon to double-sided tape, etc. Although I have no first-hand experience with this.

-I choose to see the damage they cause  as their trace, memory.
-For me, they'll have a sentimental value, after my cats pass away.
+I choose to see the damage they cause as their trace, their memory.
+For me, they'll have sentimental value after my cats are gone.

-### Biting and Scracthing
+### Biting and scratching

-If you have more than one cat, they'll teach each other that is hurts.
+If you have more than one cat, they'll teach each other that biting and scratching hurts.

-If you have one, you may "bite" their ears with your finger nails a bit.
-This shouldn't be too hard but enough to mimic how it'd feel it another were to bite them. for kittens it may take a year to learn not to bite or scratch.
+If you have one cat, you can "bite" her ears a little with your fingernails.
+This should be just hard enough to mimic how it would feel if another cat were to bite it.
+It may take a year for kittens to learn not to bite or scratch.
+They also need a chewing stick to exercise their teeth as they grow.

 ## More

-I plan to write about following topics:
+I plan to write about the following topics:
-- Other unwanted behaviors
+- Other unwanted behaviors.
-- Medication, vet. visits
+- Medication, vet. visits.
-- Other resources
+- More resources.